haiwen/seafile-docs-ko/deploy/deploy_with_apache.md

 ## Notes when Upgrading Seafile Server

-When [[upgrading seafile server]], besides the normal steps you should take, there is one extra step to do: '''Update the path of the static files in your Nginx/Apache configuration'''.
+When [upgrading seafile server](upgrade.md), besides the normal steps you should take, there is one extra step to do: '''Update the path of the static files in your Nginx/Apache configuration'''.
 For example, assume your are upgrading seafile server 1.3.0 to 1.4.0, then:

 ```
   Alias /media  /home/user/haiwen/seafile-server-1.4.0/seahub/media